yuval-ro/guides/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the guides as per the terms of the license.
+There is no license at the moment.

+Please refer to the attached DISCLAIMER.

 ---